One of the first questions you’ll be asked in an interview is why are you looking for a new job? So, should you be

 You know the real reason, and whatever it is, it's important to use careful wording and craft your answer using a positive spin on the situation.
 Being too honest can hurt your chances at landing the job, and being too vague can be just as unhelpful.

-But don’t panic just yet.
-We’ve created the go-to guide on what phrases and answers to avoid at all costs, along with the perfect formula to help you answer like an interview pro.
+But don't panic.
+We’ve created the go-to guide on what phrases and answers to avoid at all costs, along with the perfect three-step formula to help you answer like an interview pro.